 How the Object Works

 A Schema is referenced in a Ruleset.
-When you are creating a Ruleset, Studio asks for the source and target Schema types, and you specify the specific Schemas for each.
+When you are creating a Ruleset, you'll need to provide the source and target Schema types, and you specify the specific Schemas for each.
 Then you use the pieces of the blueprint (fields, cells, elements, etc.) in the Schemas as input and output for rules within the Ruleset.

 - Create two Schemas, one that corresponds with the source format type and one that corresponds with the target format.
 It is ideal to use sample data to create a Schema if using flat files, spreadsheets, or XML.